Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_integrate_cli_api.md

 axway central get marketplaces -o json > marketplace.json
 ```

-{{< alert title="Note" color="primary" >}}If no marketplace resources are returned, save the Marketplace settings on the platform, and set your subdomain at [Marketplace settings page](https://platform.axway.com/org/marketplace/settings), then check the output again for the previous command.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}If no Marketplace resources are returned, save the Marketplace settings on the platform, and set your subdomain at [Marketplace settings page](https://platform.axway.com/org/marketplace/settings), then check the output again for the previous command.{{< /alert >}}

-### Get the details of your marketplace and create a PublishedProduct event for the API Server
+### Get the details of your Marketplace and create a PublishedProduct event for the API Server

 To get the details and create a PublishedProduct event, run the following commands: